jackapbutler/Pub-Sub-Image-Classification/README.md

 - Follow the instructions in `Model Training` to train a new CNN model defined in `model_training.py` on image data from a certain folder.
 - Follow the instructions in `Inference` to obtain a prediction for a new image sample from the existing model.

+## Pub Sub

+Now that the model is trained we can setup the Kafka Pub-Sub architecture.

+1. Install [Java](https://www.oracle.com/java/technologies/downloads/) in order to run the Kafka executables.
+2. Download Kafka’s binaries from the official [download page](https://archive.apache.org/dist/kafka/3.0.0/kafka_2.13-3.0.0.tgz) (this one is for v3.0.0).
+3. Extract the tar files (inside of the appropriate directory): `tar -xvzf kafka_2.13-3.0.0.tgz`.
+4. Run the servers:

+   a) Run Zookeeper for state management: `bin/zookeeper-server-start.sh config/zookeeper.properties`

+   b) Kafka for data storage and distribution: `bin/kafka-server-start.sh config/server.properties`

 ## Code Formatting